grew-nlp/grew_doc/content/usage/cli.md

 ## Remarks

  * Only one request is used in case of clustering.
- * Request syntax can be learned [here](/doc/request/) or with the online **[Grew-match](http://match.grew.fr)** tool, first with the [tutorial](http://match.grew.fr?tutorial=yes) and then with snippets given on the right of the text area.
+ * The Request syntax can be learned [here](/doc/request/) or with the online tool **[Grew-match](http://match.grew.fr)**, first with the [tutorial](http://match.grew.fr?tutorial=yes) and then with the snippets given to the right of the text area.
- * If some corpus is updated, it is necessary to run again the compilation step.
+ * If some corpus is updated, it is necessary to repeat the compilation step.
  * Some requests may take a long time to be searched in corpora.
- * ⚠️ In previous version (< `1.10`), the TSV table also contains a column with the size of corpora (in number of sentences).
-This column is no longer available in version `1.10`.
+ * ⚠️ In previous versions (< `1.10`), the TSV table also contains a column with the size of corpora (in number of sentences).
+This column is no longer available since version `1.10`.

 ---
 # Compile

-For the Grew-match backend (`grew_match_back`) or for the command `grew count`, it is required to first compile corpora.
+For the Grew-match backend (`grew_match_back`) or for the `grew count` command, it is necessary to first compile corpora.
 For these two usages, sets of corpora are described in a [JSON file](../../doc/corpora).

 For compilation, the command is:

 `grew compile -i <corpora.json>`

-Note that this produces, for each corpus, a new file with the `.marshal` extension stored in the corpus directory.
+Note that this creates a new file with the extension `.marshal` for each corpus, which is stored in the corpus directory.
-The `.marshal` file is computed only if the corpus has changed since the last compilation.
+The `.marshal` file will only be computed if the corpus has changed since the last compilation.

 ---
 # Clean